karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 `build_web.bat` builds a release web executable (no hot reloading!).

-> [!WARNING]
-> The web build relies on emscripten, because raylib requires emscripten in order to work on the web.
-This comes with some limitations for our Odin code.
-We can only compile in "freestanding mode", which means we have no operating system support at all.
-For example, no allocators are automatically set up for us.
-Therefore I have made sure to setup web-compatible allocators and a logger.
-This is done by interfacing with the `libc` stuff that emscripten exposes.
-This also means that some parts of `core` do not work.
->
-> Also, if you need to be able to use `os.read_entire_file` on the web, then I have a tiny wrapper that enables it here: https://github.com/karl-zylinski/odin-raylib-web/tree/main/source/os

 ### Web build requirements

 - Emscripten.
 Download and install somewhere on your computer.
 Follow the instructions here: https://emscripten.org/docs/getting_started/downloads.html (follow the stuff under "Installation instructions using the emsdk (recommended)").